-On the other hand, their Nordic brethren Insomnium solemnly flood their atmospherically-laden Melodeath juices out of Winter’s Gate with abandon.
+On the other hand, their Nordic brethren Insomnium solemnly flood their atmospherically-laden Melodic Death Metal juices out of Winter’s Gate with abandon.
 Of course, these two do not even start to describe the variety of the Scandinavian Melodic Death Metal scene that originated from the cold Northern plains.
 And these days good outfits play in many places pretty much around the globe.

 Yet, here this feels like a visit of relaxation to the beaches of the Southern Sea.
-Okay, admittedly, a very desolate metal sea and it will be a metalhead’s trip to riff island.
+Okay, admittedly, a very desolate metal sea, and it will be a metalhead’s trip to riff island.

 Actually nothing.
-Growls, riffs, the odd solo all there and metally well executed.
+Growls, riffs, the odd solo are all there and metallically well executed.
 We kind of waited for an assault of raw, gnashing metal to attack our eardrums.
 Yet, we get a mix of Insomnium, the aforementioned Noumena without the female touch and some unsurprising dose of Omnium Gatherum.
 And sometimes, Dawn of Disease team up with Amaon Amarth, for instance in Fleshless Journey.

-So, it is same or similar with Dawn of Disease.
+So, it is the same or similar with Dawn of Disease.
 Scaling back the raw metal into the mainstream swamp got Ascension Gate exactly there.
-Yet, there it stops and the changes are not all that tremendous.
+Yet, there it stops, and the changes are not all that tremendous.

 In Passage – the very first track – is a good example for this.
 The pounding riffing, the occasional solo and – for sure – the rock-solid blast beats that never overwhelm are the main ingredients for this metallic stew.
-Together with Tomasz Wisniewski’s throaty croaks, their tune positively heads down this dark, foggy metal pathway to Melodeath nirvana.
+Together with Tomasz Wisniewski’s throaty croaks, their tune positively heads down this dark, foggy metal pathway to Melodic Death Metal nirvana.
 And it is also what makes you want to continue torturing your eardrums with Ascension Gate.

 The album clearly gathers steam after the aforementioned Akephalos.
 It is as if the band needed a warm-up first.
 Two souls inhabiting the body of Dawn of Disease perhaps?
 One yelling for the rough, the other going for the warmer melodic sound.
 This album feels like devouring five starters until you get to the real sturdy main course.
 Fleshless Journey – the Amon Amarth soundalike – with The Growing Emptiness, plus the blackened Lucid attest to that.

 In the end, Dawn of Disease deliver a rock-solid, true metal album.
-Melodic Death Metal reigns supreme, yet the tune may have moved a tad too much South, down mainstream lane.
+Melodic Death Metal reigns supreme, yet the tune may have moved a tad too much South down Mainstream Lane.
 And – sometimes – I would have appreciated a trifle more metal bite.